The Cap Table: What, why and how

-As your startup grows, your cap table (with any luck) will grow too.
+As your startup grows, your cap table will grow too.

 Your cap table shows all of the investments made in your business over time, along with the principal shareholders of the company (usually the founders and/or early stage investors, like friends and family).
 If you set up an ESOP and begin distributing equity to employees and contractors, the cap table will reflect these distributions.